The Training Program

 Of course, you also get to interact with faculty and your fellow program participants at face-to-face masterclasses.
 Wherever possible, these will be based on real case studies supplied by the faculty, and indeed also real entrepreneurs with whom you can practice in a protected setting.
 To ensure a sufficient depth of discussion, masterclasses are organized in small group settings.
 Again, to best accommodate your personal time constraints, a special feature of this program is that you get to choose among several possible dates of the masterclasses: First, we typically provide two different suggested dates for each masterclass (a default one during the week and an alternative one on a weekend of a different week).
 In addition, we can organize further masterclasses dates based on the preferences of the enrolled program participants.

-Furthermore, you get practice assignments which you can work through at your leisure at home, and after completing them you get feedback.
+Furthermore, you get practice assignments that you can work through at your leisure at home, and after completing them you get feedback.

 Finally, after you have had some more time to apply what you have learned, you will typically have further questions, which you get answered in the remote coaching sessions included in the program.